vtrcka/SQLmapAutomatizer/README.md

   --log-file sqlmap.log
 ```

 NOTE: Cookies are acceptable only without spaces!
+You can use Cookie Editor extension save as Header String.

 ## Targets example